Diversity at UF Law

 (1) The University shall actively promote equal opportunity policies and practices conforming to laws against discrimination.

-The University is committed to non-discrimination with respect to race, creed, color, religion, age, disability, sex, sexual orientation, marital status, national origin, political opinions or affiliations, and veteran status as protected under the Vietnam Era Veterans’ Readjustment Assistance Act.
+The University is committed to non-discrimination with respect to race, ethnicity, creed, color, religion, age, disability, sex, sexual orientation, marital status, military status, national origin, political opinions or affiliations, and veteran status as protected under the Vietnam Era Veterans’ Readjustment Assistance Act.
 This commitment applies in all areas to students, Academic Personnel (AP), Technical, Executive, Administrative, and Managerial Support (TEAMS) staff, University Support Personnel System (USPS) personnel, and Other Personnel Services (OPS) employees.
 The University realizes that it must continue to intensify its concern and devote itself to the elimination of conditions from which discrimination springs.
 In this respect the University accepts the responsibility for solving problems related to these matters.
 Accordingly, the University will continue to search for the most appropriate ways and means to provide an effective and enduring contribution to the improvement of these relationships.

 (2) It is the policy of the University that each employee and student be allowed to work and study in an environment free from any form of discrimination.
 Sexual harassment is a form of sex discrimination under Title VII of the Civil Rights Act of l964, and is conduct unbecoming a State employee as provided in Section 110.227, F.S.